tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户管理/子用户_intl.md

 ### Associate a sub-user with policies

 #### Direct association
-1. Log in to the Tencent Cloud console, go to [User](https://intl.cloud.tencent.com/login) and select the sub-user you want to associate the polices with, then click **Authorize** in the **Operation** column, as shown below:
+1. Log in to the Tencent Cloud console, go to [User](https://intl.cloud.tencent.com/login) and select the sub-user you want to associate the policies with, then click **Authorize** in the **Operation** column, as shown below:
 ![](https://main.qcloudimg.com/raw/d431d6825c51120e9e462237c315f1ea.png)
 2. Select the policies to be associated, and then click **OK**.
 ![](https://main.qcloudimg.com/raw/fb9779cbd6cef71554fa44aa7695b9ba.png)